 Florida school resource officer fired after taking sexually explicit video, photos while on duty

-A Florida school resource officer was fired after investigators found a sexually explicit video of her, naked, on a cell phone — that was taken in the school's bathroom during her workday.
+A Florida school resource officer was fired after investigators found a sexually explicit video of her, naked, on a cellphone — a video that was taken in the school's bathroom during a workday.

-The unidentified female officer with the Kissimmee Police Department took the video in December while she was on duty at Imagine Kissimmee Charter Academy and sent it to her husband, according to case documents obtained by Fox News.
+The unidentified officer with the Kissimmee Police Department took the video in December while she was on duty at Imagine Kissimmee Charter Academy and sent it to her husband, according to case documents obtained by Fox News.

 LA SHERIFF'S DEPUTY 'COMPLETELY FABRICATED' SNIPER STORY, HAS BEEN FIRED, AUTHORITIES SAY

-In the video, the resource officer appears naked in the staff bathroom, touching herself inappropriately, urinating and speaking to the intended recipient, who she said was her husband.
+In the video, the woman appears naked in the staff bathroom, touching herself inappropriately, urinating and speaking to the intended recipient, who she said was her husband.

 The video, along with several explicit photos, was discovered by the Osceola County Sheriff's Office earlier this year while a detective investigated a domestic issue between the woman and her husband.

 The officer said she was on her lunch break during the video, "in a locked restroom" where "no one could have walked in on her."
 Investigators said regardless of whether she was on a break, her nude state "would delay any immediate response" if she were called to action.